 Dr. Goldbloom joined the Counseling, Health & Wellness Center in the Fall of 2012 after leaving Bellevue Hospital Center where he had served as the unit chief of the hospital's dual diagnosis 28-bed inpatient unit for 2 years following completion of my Addiction Psychiatry Fellowship at Cedars-Sinai Medical Center in Los Angeles.
 In addition to his time spent at the Counseling, Health & Wellness Center, he also consults at Treatment Dynamics, a substance abuse treatment facility for adolescents and adults in Florham Park and maintain a private practice in both Wayne, NJ and Manhattan.
 He is a faculty member at the NYU School of Medicine where he teachs current Addiction Psychiatry fellows and a physician specialist at UMDNJ in Newark, NJ.
 He completed his undergraduate degree at Northwestern University, medical school at the Albert Einstein College of Medicine, and his general psychiatry residency at Beth Israel Medical Center in New York City.

-Rose Green - Administrative Assistant
+Rose Green - Office Manager

 Carola Gremlich, BSN, RN, CBE - Charge Nurse

 Carola joined the Counselilng, Health & Wellness Center in May, 2004.
 Carola graduated with her Bachelors of Science in Nursing from Bloomfield College.
 She has a work history in in-patient care, home care and community health specializing in pediatrics, internal medicine and OB/Gyn.
 One of the projects she is dedicated to is the free HIV testing program offered to WPU students.
 On her free time she enjoys instructing Zumba classes on and off campus.